 No. Teams can be made up of 1,2,3 or 4 people.
-However, doing mathematics is very much a collaborative activity, and you will probably find it easier and more fun to work together on the puzzles.
+However, doing mathematics is very much a collaborative activity, and you will probably find it easier and more fun to work together on the puzzles (within your team).

 Anything you like!
 (Although we reserve the right to ban offensive or inappropriate team names.)

 When you register, you will be asked for your real name and your nickname.
-Your real name will be used on the certificates (if you are in a winning team!), but will not be used on the competition website.
+Your real name will not be stored by us, but will be sent to your teacher so that they can identify you from your user name, for example if you have won a prize.
 Only your nickname will be used on the competition website and forums.